learn-academy-2021-charlie/week-1-assessment-Echo5Mike/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Iteration:
+1. Iteration: to repeate a privious process but with a change, usually an upgrade

-2. Higher Order Functions:
+2. Higher Order Functions: is a function that takes in a function and outputs another function.

-3. Jest:
+3. Jest: is a framwork that makes sure that JS is working correct.

-4. Classes:
+4. Classes: is a template for a JS object

-5. React:
+5. React: is JS libary that is used to build interfaces.